hsmith876/practice/project.md

 ## Data Source
 The data used for the project was obtained from the UCI repository.
-If you find other useful data on the web, you are welcome to include it (but this is not a requirement).
+If you find other useful data on the web you are welcome to include it (but this is not a requirement).
 - **DATA LINK:** https://drive.google.com/file/d/152upD_aPXdpF8WrdAppOKP_uKlqnNtuM/view?usp=sharing
 - More data!
   - if you find data you think is helpful, please feel free to ask for instructor help via Slack.